 Crash Course to Softbox Modifiers: Parabolic, Lantern, Rectangle, Octagon & Umbrella

-Nowadays, there’s a lot of choices when it comes down to softbox modifiers - but what exactly are they, and what do they do to shape the light?
+Nowadays, there are a lot of choices when it comes to softbox modifiers.
+But what exactly are they, and what do they do to shape the light?

 We’re going to give you the lowdown on these lighting modifiers and the kind of lighting effects they create: